-Russ Ehrenfeld enters the eighth year of his third stint at Tennessee State after spending three seasons at Chattanooga.
+Russ Ehrenfeld enters the ninth year of his third stint at Tennessee State after spending three seasons at University of Tennessee-Chattanooga.

 Since returning, Ehrenfeld has produced numerous professional linemen, including four NFL draft picks in a two year span.
 Kadeem Edwards and Demetrius Rhaney were taken in the 2014 draft, while Robert Myers and Anthony Morris were selected in 2015.
 This marked the first time in TSU history that four lineman were drafted during a two year period.

-In 2016, Jessamen Dunker and Kevin Kenton were All-Ohio Valley Conference selections and both earned invites to NFL camps.
+In 2016, Jessamen Dunker and Kevin Kenton were All-OVC selections and both earned invites to NFL camps.
 Dunker earned All-American honors and signed a free agent contract with the New York Giants.
 Kenton was invited to the New York Jets rookie minicamp

 Prior to his return, Ehrenfeld helped the Mocs allow only nine sacks in 2009, tied for fewest in the Southern Conference and third lowest in the nation.
 UTC did not allow a sack for the last four games of the season, including a trip to FBS National Champion Alabama in the season finale.

 In 2010, he turned his attention to the centers and guards, helping T.J.
 Hurless earn a spot on the All-SoCon second team.
 Add in Chris Harr and Ehrenfeld has guided two Mocs to all-league honors in his two years at UTC.

 In 2011, Ehrenfeld coached tight ends, helping the Mocs to a 5-6 overall record, including a 38-17 win at then ranked No. 10 Jacksonville State on Sept.
 10. Faysal Shaffat was a 2011 All-Southern Conference freshman tight end for the Mocs.